The health benefits of coconut oil are many, and it helps treat many common skin problems and diseases.

 If your skin is highly prone to getting frequent bouts of acne, in all probability, raw coconut oil may clog your pores.

-If you have oily skin, it is a clear indication that your skin produces excess sebum and you have larger pores on your skin.
+If you have oily skin, it is a clear indication that your skin produces excess sebum, and you have larger pores on your skin.

 Topical coconut oil for skin moisturizing or cleansing is ideal for people with dry to normal skin without large vents.
-Usually, people with dry skin have narrow vesicles on their skin, which do not get blocked easily.
+Usually, people with dry skin have narrow blisters on their skin, which do not get blocked easily.

 If you are unsure, ask a derm to identify your skin type.
 Note that each person’s skin can react differently to any oil.